Imtiyaj5791/DevOps-Journey/Important/AWS.md

 ---

-# AWS Vulnerability

-## 13. What is Amazon Inspector?
+#84 What is Amazon Inspector?

 Amazon Inspector is a **vulnerability management service**.